jarun/buku/README.md

   - `-s` : match any of the keywords in URL or title.
 Order is irrelevant.
   - `-S` : match all the keywords in URL or title.
 Order is irrelevant.
   - Search results are indexed serially.
 This index is different from actual database index of a bookmark reord which is shown within `()` after the URL.
+- Encryption support is manual.
+Database file should be unlocked (`-k`) before using markit and locked (`-l`) afterwards.
+Note that the database file is <i>unecrypted on creation</i>.
+AES256 is used for encryption.

 <b>Cmdline help:</b>